 Islington has a wide and varied diabetes self-management offer.
-The Diabetes Self-management Programme for Patients (DSMP) aims to help people strengthen their health-related behaviours by developing health literacy, building appreciation of peer support, developing collaborative decision-making skills and building knowledge and skills around self-management techniques.
+The Diabetes Self-management Programme for Patients (DSMP) aims to help people strengthen their health-related behaviours by developing health literacy, building appreciation of peer support, developing collaborative decision-making skills and growing their knowledge and skills around self-management techniques.
 The course is free and runs over seven weekly session.
-Each session is three hours.
+Each session is three hours long.

 All diabetes healthcare professionals, including your GP, can refer you onto the course.

 It is recommended that all patients with diabetes should attend an education course.
 Click here to find out more about the programme.
 You can also make a self–referral on:

 The Diabetes Education and Self-Management for Ongoing and Diagnosed (DESMOND) is a one-day programme for patients with type 2 diabetes.
 The programme teaches patients about diabetes and provides lifestyle advice so that they are better able to self-manage their condition.
 The service is open to all patients with type 2 diabetes.

 Referrals can be made through your GP or practice nurse.

 This is an online tool for adults with type 2 diabetes to learn knowledge and skills to manage their condition.
 The programme takes a holistic view of self-management and addresses a wide range of patient needs including medical, emotional and role management.

 Patients can be referred by their health care professional (either a GP, nurse or physiotherapist) or self-refer via the website.